MrLingo/a-star-project/README.md

 ![Image description](images/init_code.png)

-After the algorithm has done it's job it shows you statistics using pie chart showing in percenteges how many of each segment has been visisted.
+After the algorithm has done it's job it shows you statistics using pie chart showing in percenteges how many of each segment has been visited.
 ![Image description](images/chart.png)